Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Agile/User Story.md

 * They do not need to include all details
 * Too many details give the false impression of completeness.
 It is still necessary to talk to the customer

+Additional information can be supplemented in small sub-stories.

 ## The three Cs

 * **C**ard